terchris/urbalurba-dev-templates/README.md

 echo $GITHUB_PAT
 ```

 Set the GITHUB_PAT on your host machine, not inside the devcontainer.
 The token is used by the `provision-host` container to authenticate with GitHub and deploy the application to the local Kubernetes cluster.
+Keep it safe, you might need it next time you create a new project.

 ## Setting up for local development